 Unlike purchasing other types of property in New York City, a co-op is not the purchase of a piece of real property but buying a share of a corporation that owns and manages the building.
-In exchange, you get the use of an apartment as part of that transaction.
-Consequently, the board that governs the management and ownership of the building have a significant interest in who they accept to be one of their shareholders.
+In exchange, you get the use of an apartment as part of that transaction, typically through a proprietary lease.
+Consequently, the board that governs the management and ownership of the building has a significant interest in who they accept to be one of their shareholders.
 And the questions they ask during the interview can feel a bit intrusive.

 Before going to a co-op board interview, it may be helpful to speak with an experienced real estate attorney.
 At Sishodia PLLC, our team of Manhattan co-op real estate attorneys may be able to help you prepare to answer the questions during a co-op board interview.
 Contact us today at (833) 616-4646 to learn more about how we can help.